ankrh/MCmatlab/README.md

 1: Gaussian
 Array: Custom.
 Doesn't need to be normalized.

-`model.MC.lightSource.focalPlaneIntensityDistribution.XWidth`, `model.MC.lightSource.focalPlaneIntensityDistribution.YWidth`
+`model.MC.LS.FPID.XWidth`, `model.MC.LS.FPID.YWidth`
 [cm]
 (Only used for sourceType = 5)
 X and Y width of the intensity distribution in the focal plane.
-If focalPlaneIntensityDistribution.XDistr/focalPlaneIntensityDistribution.YDistr is set to 0 or 1, this is the 1/e^2 radius
+If FPID.XDistr/FPID.YDistr is set to 0 or 1, this is the 1/e^2 radius
-If focalPlaneIntensityDistribution.XDistr/focalPlaneIntensityDistribution.YDistr is set to an array, this is the half-width of the full distribution
+If FPID.XDistr/FPID.YDistr is set to an array, this is the half-width of the full distribution

-`model.MC.lightSource.angularIntensityDistribution.radialDistr`
+`model.MC.LS.AID.radialDistr`
 [-]
+(AID: Angular intensity distribution)
 (Only used for sourceType = 4)
 Radial distribution of the angular intensity.
 0: Top-hat